myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ### Example Walkthrough

 In this section we will cover practical examples of putting the Cayenne API into use.
-We will demonstrate each feature found in the Cayenne API, showing you images and code from examples from our Tank Monitoring sample app.
+We will demonstrate each feature found in the Cayenne API, showing you images and code from examples found in our Tank Monitoring sample app.

 ```
 In this section we will cover all the features of the Cayenne public API.
 We can use the Sample App by default for most items.